 Alright.
 Let’s start with the basics.
 We’re going to borrow from Karl Marx here, if you don’t mind, because it’s a good place to start, not because it’s the best place to end up.

 According to Marx, there are two basic ways of relating to production.
 The first is as a worker, C-M-C (commodity for money for commodity).
 The second is as a capitalist, M-C-M+ (Money for commodity for more money).
 I’ll explain.

 Now the other class (capitalists) wakes up in the morning with money.
 Maybe the capitalists inherited it, or worked and were granted the opportunity to acquire enough excess to have more than needed to simply survive, or won the lottery and bought a factory.
-At any rate, they are a very small minority.
-So these people start out with money (we call this form of money capital, which is really just money put in motion to make more money), and they trade it for a commodities (the other class’ ability to work and the things that make it possible for them to work, such as tools, etc.), in order to trade the things produced by their employees for more money (profit): M-C-M+.
+At any rate, they are a very slim minority.
+So these people start out with money (we call this form of money capital, which is really just money put in motion to make more money), and they trade it for a commodity (the other class’ ability to work), in order to trade that for more money (profit): M-C-M+.
 In other words, the capitalist is using money to get the worker to make him/her more money than was invested to begin with.

 Now, of course, that’s very crude.
 There are a lot of other classes and sub-classes in there, and there are a lot of other things happening along that production chain.
 But it’s a good place to start, because it really makes it clear that something fishy is going on.